LucasAlegre/funk-generator/README.md

 //--- STILL IN DEVELOPMENT

-This is a third semestrer college project, in witch we did a Funk Generator using Earley algorithm.
-So we implement a parse using earley algorithm.
+This is a third semester university project, in which we did a Funk Generator using the Earley algorithm.
+A parse implemantation using the Earley algorithm.

 # The structures used were: